Teachers & Guidance Counsellors

 Welcome Centre Coordinator

-Our campus is 15 minutes south of Highway 401, 15 minutes west of the Don Valley Parkway, 20 minutes north of the Lakeshore, and 25 minutes east of Pearson International Airport.
+Our campus is 15 minutes south of Highway 401, 15 minutes west of the Don Valley Parkway, 20 minutes north of Lakeshore Boulevard, and 25 minutes east of Pearson International Airport.

 From the North-west/North-east: Highway 401